amoutonbrady/glimage/README.md

 ## Why?

 The specific use case case that led to the making of this library is to be able to create a single image from many for idendity documents upload.
 Say you have to upload the recto and verso of your idenditity paper but your backend only accept a single file.
-This is where `imagine` comes in handy.
+This is where `glimage` comes in handy.

 => [a] + [b] = [ab]